SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 ##### Name your props consistently and within context

 Naming props is oddly one of the hardest things about using React, and it's usually difficult to get everyone to agree to props names.
-To make things easier, follow this convention to create consistent prop names based its underlying type (borrowed from [here](https://dlinau.wordpress.com/2016/02/22/how-to-name-props-for-react-components/)):
+To make things easier, follow this convention to create consistent prop names based its underlying type (shamelessly borrowed from [here](https://dlinau.wordpress.com/2016/02/22/how-to-name-props-for-react-components/)):

 - **Array**: Plural noun eg. options, users
 - **Number**: Prefix with `num` or postfix with `count` eg. userCount, numUsers